xgouchet/Talks/PITCHME.md

         commit -m "$(curl -s whatthecommit.com/index.txt)"
 ```

-> Think this is a normal commit ?
-Just wait until you see what's inside !
+> “Think this is a normal commit ?
+Just wait until you see what's inside !”

 ---